 ANETH NARANJO, 20

-Naranjo currently works as Director of Youth Leadership in IntegrateNYC, a youth-led organization that fights to integrate NYC public schools.
+Naranjo currently works as Director of Youth Leadership in IntegrateNYC, a youth-led organization that fights to integrate New York City public schools.
 As Director of Youth Leadership, Naranjo works with young people to build their leadership skills and policy around their stories and their demands.
 She has found a passion in connecting with students all over New York City and listening to their stories.
 Naranjo understands that in order for education policy to work, student voice has to be in the forefront.
-Her hope is to integrate schools so that students are able to go to schools where they feel safe, supported, and represented.
+Her hope is to increase integration so that students are able to go to schools where they feel safe, supported, and represented.

 Naranjo is a Macaulay Honors student at John Jay College, studying Latin American Studies and Philosophy.
 She plans to go to law school to become an immigration lawyer in hopes of representing unaccompanied children and reforming current American immigration laws.